amanda-grimm/Grays-Sacred-Heart-Hospital-Charge-Analysis/README.md

 ## METHODOLOGY
 ### DATA WRANGLING
-1. Sorted cleaned_data by total charges and compared rows with same costs, cross-referencing with other values like birth weight and attending operating providers.
-2. Created a new sheet and used the unique function.
-3. Copied and pasted the values from the unique function results.
+1. Deleted all duplicated rows.
-4. Corrected format of zip code values, i.e. changing (121) to 121.
+2. Corrected format of zip code values, i.e. changing (121) to 121.
-5. Deleted any rows with OOS in zip code column (4 rows).
+3. Deleted any rows with OOS in zip code column (4 rows).
-6. Changed Male/Female formats to M/F.
+4. Changed Male/Female formats to M/F.
-7. Changed Admission Type to Newborn for any patient marked M that also had CCS Diagnosis mentioning preinatal jaundice and/or APR DRG listing Neonate birthwt.
+5. Changed Admission Type to Newborn for any patient marked M that also had CCS Diagnosis mentioning preinatal jaundice and/or APR DRG listing Neonate birthwt.
-8. Separated Payment Typology into 3 separate columns.
+6. Separated Payment Typology into 3 separate columns.
-9. Split data into a Mothers sheet and a Newborns sheet.
+7. Split data into a Mothers sheet and a Newborns sheet.

-10. ***SIMPLIFY THIS LIST & ADD A SIMLIFIED LIST BELOW FOR EDA

 ### EXPLORATORY DATA ANALYSIS
+1. Created calculated rows for cost-to-charge ratio in each sheet.
+This metric is the main focus of my analysis in order to answer the business problem.
+2. Created pivot tables to explore relationships.
+This included comparing Sum of Total Cost, Sum of Total Charge, Average Revenue, and Average Cost-to-Charge Ratio when data was sorted by Count of CCS Procedures, Payment Typology, Type of Procedure, Length of Stay, and Zip Code.
+These comparisons were broken down by mothers only, newborns only, and all together.
+3. Created visualizations (histograms and scatter plots) to see distributions of data within these relationships and identify outliers and notable observations.
+4. Revisited areas to analyze further, including Severity of Illness and Medical vs Surgical Descriptions.

-SKILLS
+## SKILLS
-Spreadsheets: column splitting, calculated columns, pivot tables,
+Spreadsheets: column splitting, calculated columns, pivot tables, histograms, scatter plots
+Analysis: identifying most important variables, revisiting information to explore further, identifying notable findings

+## RESULTS & RECOMMENDATIONS
+The data showed several areas where the cost-to-charge ratio falls below 50%.
+The separation of mothers-only and newborn-only data was imperative here, as there were stark differences betweeen the two in areas where improvements are recommended.
+The business recommendations are as follows:

+1. Six out of eleven types of procedures provided to newborns resulted in cost to charge ratios below 50%, ranging between  43% and 47%.
+GSH should increase the amount they charge for these procedures to meet the 50% cost to charge ratio goal.

+2. When newborns have stays lasting 1, 3, 4, 5, 6, or 7 nights, their average cost to charge ratio drops below 50%, ranging between 46% and 49%.
+This indicates that overall, GSH is not charging enough for their services, specifically for newborns.
+GSH should increase their charging rate for newborns by 1-4% and/or aim for a 2-night stay when possible.

+3. When a patient's pay type is classified as self-pay, their cost to charge ratio generally drops below 50% (45% for mothers only, 50% for newborns only, 49% for both groups combined).
+When looking at only newborns, this ratio drops below 50% when their pay type is through medicaid or a private health insurance.
+GSH should identify if their contracts with these organizations indicate a lower reimbursement rate and increase the amount charged for these patients by 1-5%.

+## NEXT STEPS
+1. Create a live dashboard that updates this information regularly and is available to administrators to make decisions on throughout the year.
+2. Analyze contracts with insurance providers and re-negotiate reimbursements rate where possible.